maxdrift/transaction-rescue/README.md

 ## Finding the Stuck Transaction Nonce

+⚠️ **Important**: The nonce you need to use is the nonce of your last **confirmed** transaction **plus 1**.
+This ensures you're targeting the correct stuck transaction.
+Here's how to find it:

-1. Open MetaMask
+1. Open MetaMask (or your wallet)
 2. Go to Activity/History
-3. Find the stuck/pending transaction
+3. Find your last **confirmed** (successfully mined) transaction
 4. Click on the transaction
-5. Look for the nonce value (usually shown in transaction details)
+5. Look for the nonce value
+6. Add 1 to this nonce value - this is the value you should use

+For example:
+- If your last confirmed transaction has nonce 108
+- Then you should use nonce 109 in the `.env` file

 ## Common Chain IDs